You are here

 UK ERC logo

-This UKERC-funded research project aims to provide a robust evidence base to support the multi-level governance of SME decarbonisation across the four UK nations.
-It will examine current policies, consult SME owners, managers, and policy makers, and seek to identify the key changes needed to facilitate the large-scale decarbonisation of the UK’s SME population over the coming decade.
+This UKERC-funded research project (September 2022 to June 2024), has provided a robust evidence base to support the multi-level governance of SME decarbonisation across the four UK nations.
+It examined current policies, consulted policy makers, industry representatives, support organisations and business owners, and identified the key changes needed to facilitate the large-scale decarbonisation of the UK’s SME population over the coming decade.

 Background